MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/propertycountfortable-element-format.md

 ---
-ms.date: 08/17/2021
+ms.date: 08/24/2021
 ms.topic: reference
-title: PropertyCountForTable Element (Format)
+title: PropertyCountForTable Element
-description: PropertyCountForTable Element (Format)
+description: PropertyCountForTable Element
 ---
-# PropertyCountForTable Element (Format)
+# PropertyCountForTable Element

 Optional element.
 Specifies the minimum number of properties that an object must have to display the object in a table view.

+## Schema

-- DefaultSettings Element (Format)
+- DefaultSettings Element
-- PropertyCountForTable Element (Format)
+- PropertyCountForTable Element

 ## Syntax